zz2liu/RnaSeq-HpcPipelines/README.md

-ls -l #long form: filesize, last modified time ls -la #see the hidden: ., .., .ssh ls --help man ls #/ to search; arrows to navigate; q to quit
+ls -l #long form: filesize, last modified time ls -la #see the hidden: ., .., .ssh ls --help man ls
 </pre>
+Tip of man: / to search; arrows to navigate; q to quit

 - navigate in the tree: cd
 <pre>
 pwd  #find where you are